Amineharrabi/Matchy/README.md

 ## License

-This project is licensed under no licence it is closed Source - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the CC01 Licence- see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments